 My First Walk Behind a Waterfall

 While walking up to a waterfall in Snæfellsnes we spotted a herd of sheep having their daily chill behind the stream of pouring force.
-They didn’t seem to care much about our presence, but out of courtesy they were on their way (at least, I like to think it had nothing to do with Dofri screaming his lungs out), their paws quickly waddling away on the jelly-like mud, imprints soon to be masked by our own.
+They didn’t seem to care much about our presence, but out of courtesy they were on their way (at least, I like to think it had nothing to do with Dofri screaming his lungs out), quickly waddling away, their hoofs plucking through the jelly-like mud, imprints soon to be masked by our own.
 Closer to the waterfall, we were met with a haze of water dampening our faces.
 The Netherlands is not exactly known for its waterfalls, but I’ve seen them before on holidays.
 Never had I walked behind one, though.
 I guess it’s comparable to standing out of the shower’s stream, yet in this case you’re happy you’re standing behind instead of underneath.
 Oh, and it’s a tad more impressive than standing in the shower.

 My First Fish Soup